ljsc/vegas/README.markdown

 ## Running

 In depth instructions are available in the project document, but in short, you first create the directory you want to mount vegas to

     $ mkdir t

 then mount it with the vegas script:

-    $ ruby -Ilib bin/vegas mount t
+    $ ruby -rubygems -Ilib bin/vegas mount t

 You can then access the system through the normal command line tools: